robinnong/kana-match/README.md

     * Vue CLI
     * Webpack

-## To Do
+## To Do 📝
+- [x] Routing to Home, Chart and Quiz pages
-- Accessibility audit
+- [ ] Accessibility audit
-- Add a Kanji learning section and calls to an API to receive kanji information
+- [ ] Add a Kanji learning section and calls to an API to receive kanji information
-- Add transition between mounting and unmounting components
+- [ ] Add transition between mounting and unmounting components

-## Improvements made
+## Improvements made 💡
 - Discontinued Drag and Drop feature in quiz and implemented "Tap to Match" feature for improved accessibility.
-- Refactored the entire web application from Vanilla JS to Vue's single file components
+- Refactored the entire web application from Vanilla JS to Vue's single file components.
+Search for the earliest commits in this repo and you'll find a very different iteration of this project.
-- Routing to Home, Chart and Quiz pages

-## How to use this repository
+## How to use this repository 🤷‍♀️

 Clone the repository and ensure the latest version of Node.js is installed on your machine.
 Run npm install to install all dependecies.